Table of contents:

 Coffee from El Salvador: A mind-opening experience

 El Salvador’s coffee industry almost seems to lie broken.
 But there are still a lot of coffee plantations in El Salvador!
 And it appears that the “third wave” coffee hype might give a chance to a new generation of coffee makers in El Salvador.
 Coffee from El Salvador is back!

 And you probably won’t be able to buy and drink the “cheap stuff” anymore and prefer the coffee from El Salvador instead.
 We can absolutely recommend this tour – we left with so many interesting information after it and we didn’t feel bored not a single minute!

-Without expecting much before we left El Zonte, we were surprised by what we didn’t about coffee before.
+Getting started: With a coffee from El SalvadorWithout expecting much before we left El Zonte, we were surprised by what we didn’t about coffee before.
 Rivas offers two different coffee tours.
 But we decided to do the first one – the “beginner” one.
 Starting at El Zonte, we drove about one hour to a small coffee shop in Santa Tecla, which is a part of the capital of El Salvador (San Salvador).

 The wizard of coffee: RivasWe didn’t expect that there are so many details about coffee that we haven’t even heard about.
 Rivas explained it all in a very interactive way: starting from the plant and the grains, we learned more about the different quality of the coffee and also the roasting process.

 Coffee from El Salvador is a high-quality product that needs a lot of knowledge, dedication, and passion.
 There’s no way to compete with all the big coffee producers around the world.
 So let’s give the Salvadoran Coffee a chance!

-After finishing the coffee tour, we went to a “Finca” our way back to El Zonte.
+Visiting a coffee “Finca”After finishing the coffee tour, we went to a “Finca” our way back to El Zonte.
 The Finca is lovely, and you will be able to see proper coffee plants, beautiful vegetation, and some hummingbirds if you’re lucky.
 You will also get a decent lunch to be ready for your way back to El Zonte with some breathtaking views.
 So bring your camera!

-After all, we think Rivas is offering a fascinating and very informative tour.
+Summary: Don’t miss it!After all, we think Rivas is offering a fascinating and very informative tour.
 His local knowledge is astounding, and we will soon try the second part of his tour, which also includes “Ruta de las Flores.”

-Tip: Don’t drink any coffee in the morning before the tour starts!
+Summary: Price: US$ 40 p. person, including lunch at the Finca Duration: half a day What to bring: sunscreen, camera, some cash, proper shoes Tip: Don’t drink any coffee in the morning before the tour starts!